Register a death

 By law, a death needs to be registered within 5 days - this includes weekends and bank holidays.
 This doesn't apply if a coroner is investigating the circumstances leading to the death.

-Before you can register a death you will need a medical certificate.
-You will get this from the family or hospital doctor.
+Before you can register a death, the registrar will need a medical certificate.
+This will be sent directly from the doctor to the registrar.

 If a post-mortem is required, the coroner will send the paperwork directly to the register office.
 The coroner’s office will let you know this has been done so that you can arrange an appointment to register the death.